amirubin87/NECTAR/ReadMe.txt

 # NECTAR
 Node-centric ovErlapping Community deTection AlgoRithm

-This repository contains two implementations of the NECTAR algorithm as described is: TDOO.
+This repository contains two implementations of the NECTAR algorithm as described in: TDOO.
-1. NECTAR_W aims to maximize WOCC.
+1. NECTAR_W - aims to maximize WOCC.
-2. NECTAR_Q aims to maximize the overlapping version of modularity Q_e.
+2. NECTAR_Q - aims to maximize the overlapping version of modularity Q_e.

 Input:
 	A list of undirected edges, tab or space delimited.

 	Example:
 	2	1
 	3	1